kasslent/clc-digital-skills/_lessons/module-5.1.md

     var myVariable = "Hello class!";

 You can join strings together using the `+` symbol.
 This is called **concatenation**.
-You join actual strings or strings contained in a variable.
+You can join actual strings or strings contained in a variable.

     var name = "Ladies Learning Code";
     var greeting = "Hello " + name + "!";